MODARTT ORGANTEQ - User Manual

 • 2 Channels: the sound of all the four divisions is mixed to the main stereo output,

 • 8 Channels: each division has its own stereo output.
-Each channels pair can be routed as you want.
-In standalone mode you have to make sure that your audio device has enough enabled channels.
-When used as plug-in, make sure your host is set to receive eight channels.
+The audio routing matrix allows you to send any channel of each division to one, or more, of the available output channels (8 channels maximum).
+In standalone mode, you have to make sure that your audio device has enough enabled channels.
+When used as plug-in, make sure the track is set to receive eight channels.

 A convolution reverberation unit simulates acoustic surroundings ranging from Studio up to very long reverbs like Cathedral or Taj Mahal.
 It includes other types of reverbs such as Plate, Spring, Speakers, Broceliande...
 You can even load your own reverb impulses via Load WAV impulse in the reverb menu.